Reader in International Security

 I have published widely in this area, and have presented lectures by invitation across the world, including in Brazil, Bulgaria, Canada, Denmark, Finland, Germany, Italy, Sweden, the UK and the US.
 I am Co-Editor of the journal International Political Sociology, and Convenor of the Warwick Borders, Race, Ethnicity and Migration (BREM) Network.

-I am currently working on a Leverhulme Fellowship , entitled Human Dignity and Biophysical Violence: Migrant Deaths across the Mediterranean Sea.
-I am also PI on an ESRC urgent research grant, Crossing the Mediterranean Sea by Boat: Mapping and Documenting Migratory Journeys and Experiences.
+I am currently working on a monograph with Cambridge University Press drawing on research from my Leverhulme Fellowship, entitled Human Dignity and Biophysical Violence: Migrant Deaths across the Mediterranean Sea.
+I am PI of the ESRC urgent research grant, Crossing the Mediterranean Sea by Boat: Mapping and Documenting Migratory Journeys and Experiences.

 My interest in the emergence, development and contestation of various rationalities or techniques of governing mobility is reflective of a broad range of research activities and interests.
 I am currently developing these along three main lines: